For incident response teams

 Controls we ship

-Per-IP allowlists, tamper-evident webhooks into your IR runbook, hash-chained audit log, and behavioral threat detection.
+Per-IP allowlists, signed webhooks into your IR runbook, hash-chained audit log, and behavioral threat detection.

 03